 Grants Pass Fire Rescue is a member of the Rogue Interagency Training Association.
 RITA is an association of many of the Fire Departments and Fire Districts around the Rogue Valley that pool their resources to help with larger trainings and classes for the region.

 Many of our firefighters have earned an Associates Degree in Fire Science from Rogue Community College or other accredited institutions.
 Higher education is encouraged and incentives are provided to those firefighters that wish continue to pursue their education.

 If you visit our drill ground you will see numerous specialized training props built by the firefighters.
 Many of these props were developed as a result of a tragic firefighter death.
 These props help ensure our firefighters are ready to deal with the many situations they find themselves facing when fighting a fire or conducting search and rescue operations.

-The Fire / Rescue Bureau is always looking for structures in which we can train.
+Grants Pass Fire Rescue is always looking for structures in which we can train.
 This training involves both destructive and non-destructive activities.
 If you own a structure that is going to be renovated or demolished, and you would like to loan its use for firefighter training, please call at 541-450-6200 and ask to speak with Battalion Chief Tim De Lisle, Training Officer.